 The course is designed to challenge and extend the intellectual capacity of the students, enabling them to solve problems and create solutions.
 This will assist in transforming their cognitive behaviours, promoting the emergence of deepest thinking in the areas of science, mathematics, engineering and technology.
-Tools employed include Fusion 360 3D modelling software, 3D printing, laser cutting, programming using Arduino software, operation of power tools and equipment and putting together design folios for presentation.
+Tools employed will include web-based Cad software and GeoGebra, as well as 3D printing and digital design in a 3D environment.
 The course builds on the pillars of science, mathematics, engineering and technology to extend students with interesting engineering projects.

-The program of assessment includes periodic check point quizzes, research and investigations, which will culminate in the presentation of a project, continuous assessment through levels of engagement with practical tasks as well as theory will also contribute to the overall level of achievement.
+The program of assessment includes periodic check point quizzes, research and investigations, which will culminate in the presentation of a project, Continuous assessment through levels of engagement with practical tasks as well as theory will also contribute to the overall level of achievement.